leeroybrun/torrents-search/README.md

 This module is currently in active development, so the methods, config, etc can change a lot.
 Please do not use it in production environment or be very carefull when doing "npm update".

+## Refactor

+I need to do a big refactor to this module :

+- Custom scripts for providers, not config files.
+This way we can handle more specific ways to login/search for each tracker.
+- Configuration : custom logger, log level, etc
+- Use async if needed to have a more beautiful code
+-

 Licence
 ======================
 (The MIT License)